Get involved

 Become a Refugee Welcome Zone

 A Refugee Welcome Zone is a Local Government Area that has made a commitment in spirit to welcome refugees into the community.
-Go to the Refugee Welcome Zone web page for more information on what is involved.
+Go to the Refugee Welcome Zone web page for more information about what is involved.

 Host or be a part of a Welcome Dinner

 The Welcome Dinner Project uses the act of sharing food to connect newly arrived refugees with other Australians.
-To find out how you can be involved go to the Welcome Dinner Project website or read Anita's story.
+Visit the

 Participate in a Community Hub